vikashDevZ/kube-test/README.md

 - Service >> Deployment >> Replicaset >> Pod
 - Service are used to access the kubernetes cluster which are outside the network

+Role on kube Proxy
+- use to configure the request incoming from the client to the destination enpoint

 Creating Service of Different type:
 - ClusterIP Service: only accessible to the user who has access to kubectl cluster.
 (Fully Private)
 - LoadBalancer Type Serive: gets public ip address and can be accessible to anyone in the network (Fully Public)